 You can find a few use cases here.

-There are multiple services around through which we can integrate Email Service in our platform.
-This article will be covering the integration of one of the most popular emailing services Twilio’s SendGrid.
+There are multiple services around through which we can integrate Email Services into our platform.
+This article will cover the integration of one of the most popular emailing services Twilio’s SendGrid.

 Prerequisites